LMAX-Exchange/puppet-networking-example/README.md

 networking::subnet_payments: '192.168.45'
 ```

-No changes need to be made to `profile::web_server`.
+No changes need to be made to `profile::web_server` - the logical design remains the same.

 ### Shared Infrastructure and VLAN tags

 The Perf, Dev and Staging environments had to be built cheaply.
 While the real environments had physically separate network
 interfaces for the different networks, the dev environments may have only one or two interfaces with the different networks
 tagged on top of that.
-The engineering team will be unable to keep their VLAN standard, but should be able to preserve
+The engineering team will have to abandon their VLAN standard, but should be able to preserve
 their IP address standard, ie: the Application Network is always 10.x.3.x.
-In order to do this we will have to modify our Profile:
+In order to do this we will have to modify our
+Profile because how the network is physically implemented needs to change:

 ```puppet
 class ::profile::web_server(